TL;DR

 Public keys for invitations are logged in an append-only Merkle tree.
 Clients verify inclusion and consistency proofs, preventing the server from silently substituting keys to intercept work list data.

-Trade-offs of Zero-Knowledge Design
+Trade-offs of zero-knowledge.

 Because your task content is encrypted, we can’t provide server-side full-text search across all your tasks.
 Search happens in your browser after decryption.